cloyne/network/README.md

     Hostname:    server3.cloyne.net
     Login:       username cloyne + sudo su for root

 Running Ubuntu Server Linux distribution as a host for Docker images.
-It contains 8 x 3 TB hard drives, 8 x 750 GB drives, configured in pairs into RAID-1, combined into a 15 TB LVM volume.
+It contains 8 x 3 TB hard drives, 6 x 750 GB drives, configured in pairs into RAID-1, combined into a 13 TB LVM volume.
 Services:
  * ownCloud
  * nodewatcher

+One hard drive bay (8) is currently empty because of a failed hard drive.
+Its mirror (`/dev/sdg1`, bay 5, 750 GB) can be used as a replacement for some other drive when needed.

 Partitions:
  * root: `/dev/sda1`